Rules and Event Information

 - Parking location of prop trailers or trucks must be Spotlight and/or venue staff approved.

 Dancers competing for this prestigious Spotlight award will perform in two categories – Title solo and on-stage interview.
 Scores are combined to determine overall winners; when multiple solos are entered for Title, the highest solo score is used.
 Title upgrades are allowed at the event if time permits.
-Title winners receive a custom jacket, sash, Nationals gift certificate and will be featured on our website.
+Title winners receive a sash, Title jacket, free Nationals second solo Title upgrade, in addition to an exclusive party at Nationals with a Spotlight VIP!
 Dancers must qualify at a regional event in order to compete for the National Title.

 - Title Solo – Title solos may be in any category and are still eligible for overall awards.